kseniiachigai/Project/README.md

 ```
 After all mentioned procedures, the programm should be open either in VS Code or Idle.
 And in order to turn off the bot, the work of terminal should be cancelled.
 ## Usage
-To start using the bot it is needed to simply to send "/start".
+To start using the bot it is needed to simply to send or press "/start".
 Then, enter the academic group in Russian (e. g. "БЦИ211").
 Eventually, the timetable will be sent, where every new message represents the separate weekday with lectures and seminars.
 1. Send "/start";
 2. Enter academic group;
 3. Get a timetable.

+To stop the bot you can press or enter "/stop".
+To run bot again press or enter "/start"
 ## Team members
 - Kseniia Chigai (213)
 - Polina Zhiltsova (211)